 - Read whilst we are talking (more and less)

 - I always have the deck open on a call or to hand if in a meeting.
-I look for stand out points I need clarified.
-If call is going well I don’t look at the deck again after 10 minutes and focus on engaging with the founder
+I look for stand out points I need to be clarified.
+If the call is going well I don’t look at the deck again after 10 minutes and focus on engaging with the founder

 - If there is a new, visual presentation, I still have the deck to hand to refer to (and will pick up on any discrepancy between the two of them)